Ferrari GT4

-The Dino 308 GT4 and 208 GT4 (later Ferrari 308 GT4 and 208 GT4) were mid-engined V8 2+2 cars built by Ferrari.
+The Dino 308 GT4 and 208 GT4 (later Ferrari 308 GT4 and 208 GT4) are mid-engined V8 2+2 cars built by Ferrari.
 The Dino 308 GT4 was introduced in 1973 and supplemented by the 208 GT4 in 1975.
 The cars were sold with Dino badging (continuing the Dino brand to differentiate non-V12 Ferrari) until May 1976, when they received Ferrari badging.
+It was the first production Ferrari to feature the rear mid-engined V8 layout that would become the bulk of the company's business in the succeeding decades.
 The GT4 was replaced by the Mondial 8 in 1980 after a production run of 2,826 308s and 840 208s.

 Design

-The GT4 was a groundbreaking model for Ferrari in several ways: it was the first production Ferrari to feature the mid-engined V8 layout that would become the bulk of the company's business in the succeeding decades, and was the first production Ferrari with Bertone (rather than Pininfarina) designed bodywork.
+The GT4 is the only production Ferrari to feature bodywork designed by Bertone, though Bertone had created one off designs for Ferraris in the past.
 Pininfarina was upset by the decision to give cross-town rival Bertone the design, considering all they had done for Ferrari.

-The styling featured angular lines entirely different from its curvaceous 2-seater brother, the Dino 246, and was controversial at the time.
-Some journalists compared it to the Bertone-designed Lancia Stratos and Lamborghini Urraco, also penned by Marcello Gandini.
+The design has sharp, angular shapes, in contrast to its more curvaceous two-seater predecessor, the Dino 246 GT and GTS, and was controversial at the time.
+Journalists compared it to the Bertone-designed Lancia Stratos and especially the Lamborghini Urraco – all were designed by Marcello Gandini, and Lamborghini had quickly become one of Ferrari's foremost competitors.
+The Dino 308 GT4 shared the Urraco's layout, and was styled by the same designer.
+Gandini was since not again hired for the design of a Ferrari.

 From the cockpit the driver sees only the road.
 Enzo Ferrari himself took a major role in its design, even having a mock-up made where he could sit in the car to test different steering, pedals and cockpit seating positioning.

 Specifications

 The chassis was a tubular spaceframe based on the Dino 246, but was stretched for a 2550 mm wheelbase to make room for the second row of seats.
 The suspension was fully independent, with double wishbones, anti-roll bars, coaxial telescopic shock absorbers and coil springs on both axles.
-There are claims that Niki Lauda was involved in suspension setup but that is incorrect as Lauda had not joined Ferrari until after the launch of the GT4 and the final specification would have been decided some time before that.
-The confusion lies in advertising by the USA importer Chinetti which wrongly claimed Lauda's involvement.
-Some creative licence when sales were difficult.
+There are claims that Niki Lauda was involved in suspension setup prior to joining Ferrari which could have levered his aim to be the main Ferrari driver in F1.
+That is incorrect as Lauda denied it, having not joined Ferrari until after the launch of the GT4, and the final specification would have been decided some time before that.
+The confusion lies in advertising by the USA importer Chinetti, which wrongly claimed Lauda's involvement.
+Some creative licence was used when sales were difficult.